MrPhil-S/MrPhil-S/README.md

 - Enhancing business operations through **data storytelling**
 - Diving into **AI/ML tools** to explore the future of analytics
 - Creating modular and scalable data solutions
-- Hosting knowledge shares and brown bags on things I love to geek out about

 ---